-- Cosmetology program approved by: South Carolina Department of Labor and Licensing and Regulation (SCLRR) - Paralegal program approved by: American Bar Association (ABA)
+- Cosmetology program approved by: South Carolina Department of Labor and Licensing and Regulation (SCLLR) - South Carolina Department of Labor Licensing and Regulation Board of Nursing (SCLLR)

+- Paralegal program approved by: American Bar Association (ABA) - Veterans Administration (VA)

 Governance System

 The College is governed by the TCL Area Commission, and the Commissioners are appointed by the Governor upon recommendation of the local legislative delegation.
 The Area Commission consists of seven members: four representing Beaufort County and one each from Colleton, Hampton, and Jasper counties.
 The Area Commission sets policy and oversees regulatory compliance.
 The President reports directly to the Area Commission.